jbanz25/HTML-Projects/README.md

+# HTML Projects
+#
+Here are the projects I created using HTML
+#
+Purpose: practicing & understanding HTML
-# HTML-Projects-
+#
-Created projects to practice HTML code
+TABLE OF CONTENTS